Professors: Lori Nessel and Farrin Anello

 Recently, Immigrants’ Rights/International Human Rights clinical students have:

-Won asylum for client fleeing violence in Syria.
+- Won asylum for a client fleeing violence in Syria.

 By acting as lead counsel in cases like these, students learn many facets of lawyering, including problem solving, interviewing and counseling, legal analysis and reasoning, legal research and writing, factual investigation, oral advocacy, and organization and management of legal work.
 These cases present students interested in areas including International Human Rights, Immigration Law, Constitutional Law, Criminal Law, and Family Law with a unique opportunity to learn about human rights conditions around the world and to see how immigration status interacts with so many other areas of law.